PlantandFoodResearch/webapollo-docker/README.md

 Introduction
 ------------

+I (robsyme) use this Dockerfile template to generate our WebApollo instance.
+Some of the commands are specific to our setup, so this should be taken as a guide only.
 This Dockerfile template (and associated scripts) can be used to help groups set up their own webapollo instances, running as isolated docker containers.

 Using the pre-built image